naayifmuhammad/Andreasen-TimeSheet-App/README.md

 ### Default Credentials

-Upon starting the application, you can sign up using the following default superuser credentials:
+Upon starting the application, Open terminal.

-- **Username:** admin
-- **Password:** Andreasen

-If you can't seem to make it work, just do the following:

-Open terminal.
 Use the following commands.

-python manage.py createsuperuser
+# python manage.py createsuperuser

 [Enter the information the interface asks you.
 You can use those credentials to log into the app then.]